xeviknal/aidl-2021-wo-rl/README.md

 As previously said, the Car Racing environment outputs a state that consists of a 96x96 pixel RGB image.
 The obvious choice then is to use some sort of model based on convolutional layers to extract the image features and work with them.

 The state is a very small image composed with very simple graphics with flat colors, so a complex network with dozens of layers isn't needed.
-We designed a very simple model with 3 convolutional layers combined with 3 pooling layers and 3 fully connected layers at the end.
+We designed a very simple model with blocks made of convolutional layers combined with pooling layers and 3 fully connected layers at the end.

 ![Our model](/readme_media/policy.png)